-Maintaining mountain gorillas in captivity is very challenging and expensive.
-This achievement is even more remarkable given the sometimes volatile situation in the park caused by rebels.
-It is important to point out that the success of this mountain gorilla orphanage wouldn’t have been possible if it weren’t for the significant funding from well-wishers, individuals, and above all gorilla conservation organizations like the Murry Foundation, Gorilla Doctors, Dian Fossey Foundation, Gearing Up 4 Gorillas, The Howard Buffett Foundation, World Heritage Organization, David and Lucile Packard Foundation among others.
-Some of these organizations have also funded similar organizations like the Okapi Conservation Project in Congo.
+Maintaining mountain gorillas in captivity presents significant challenges and costs.
+This achievement is particularly noteworthy considering the at times volatile circumstances in the park due to rebel activities.
+It’s imperative to acknowledge that the success of this mountain gorilla orphanage is indebted to substantial funding from various sources, including well-wishers, individuals, and, notably, gorilla conservation organizations like the Murry Foundation, Gorilla Doctors, Dian Fossey Foundation, Gearing Up 4 Gorillas, The Howard Buffett Foundation, World Heritage Organization, David and Lucile Packard Foundation, among others.
+Some of these organizations have also supported similar initiatives like the Okapi Conservation Project in Congo.

 This male orphan was also caught trapped in a snare set up by poachers.
 The snare inflicted a deep wound on his right hand which required immediate amputation.
 Kaboko was very mischievous and playful while in the center but had problems with his stomach/intestines.
-The 2012 unrest in the park and heavy gunfire between government forces and rebels are believed to have stressed him further leading to his death at the age of five in 2012.
+The 2012 unrest in the park and heavy gunfire between government forces and rebels stressed him further, leading to his death at the age of five in 2012.
 The Gorilla doctors had gone back to Rwanda and couldn’t come to his aid in such a volatile situation.
+Center of Gorilla Orphanage

 Is a ten-year-old female who survived the 2007 massacre of the Rugendo group under the leadership of Senkwekwe the great silverback.
 Because the Senkwekwe center wasn’t complete by then, Ndakasi and another female Ndezi were first taken to live in a house in Goma town.
 The conditions there weren’t good.
 The enclosure was not spacious and it was difficult to maintain an acceptable level of hygiene.
 Moreover being a large and congested town, Goma had a noisy and dusty environment.

-This ten-year female is also a survivor of the infamous 2007 massacre of group members from the Rugendo family under Senkwekwe.
-She was found clinging to the breast of her dead mother.
-Her mother was known as a Safari and a much-loved member of the Senkwekwe family.
-She and Ndakasi were later transferred from a house in Goma to their new forest home at the Senkwekwe Center.
+This ten-year-old female is also a survivor of the infamous 2007 massacre of group members from the Rugendo family under Senkwekwe.
+She clung to the breast of her dead mother when they found her.
+Her mother, known as a Safari and a much-loved member of the Senkwekwe family, had passed away.
+Later, they transferred her and Ndakasi from a house in Goma to their new forest home at the Senkwekwe Center.

-Is a younger male who was rescued and joined the orphanage in June 2010.
-Matabishi was found abandoned in a cornfield near the park boundary.
-It is believed that poachers left him near the boundary out of fear that they would be arrested by the park rangers sooner or later.
-Maisha the Matriarch had a soft spot for Matabishi and took great care of him as if he was her own offspring.
+Matabishi, a younger male who was rescued and joined the orphanage in June 2010, had been found abandoned in a cornfield near the park boundary.
+It is believed that poachers left him near the boundary out of fear that the park rangers would arrest them sooner or later.
+Maisha the Matriarch had a soft spot for Matabishi and took great care of him as if he were her offspring.
 She would carry him on her back while also grooming and protecting him from the other stubborn youngsters.

-Apart from visiting the enclosure, there are other alternative activities that can be arranged by Mikeno lodge in collaboration with the staff of Virunga National Park.
-Visitors can go and learn about the Congo Hounds program where special breeds of dogs are being used to track poachers using their acute sense of smell.
-The other activity is visiting the vegetable gardens and the cooperative society set up for the wives of fallen Park rangers.
+Beyond visiting the enclosure, Mikeno Lodge, in partnership with Virunga National Park, offers additional activities.
+Guests can learn about the Congo Hounds program, which employs specially trained dogs to track poachers using their keen sense of smell.
+Another option is to visit the vegetable gardens and cooperative society established for the benefit of the wives of fallen Park rangers.